Beer Trouble Shooting

 Factors Affecting Draught Beer Pour Cost

 When calculating the pour cost of draught beer, there are several factors to consider.
 These factors can impact the overall cost of each pour, affecting the profit margins of the establishment.
+Liquor cost is a crucial factor in determining the overall pour cost.
 Here are some of the most important factors that can affect the pour cost formula of draught beer:

 Keg Size

 The size of the keg is one of the most significant factors that can affect the pour cost of draught beer.
 The larger the keg size, the lower the cost per ounce of beer.
+Bottle cost can also impact the overall cost calculation when considering different container sizes.
 For example, a half-barrel keg (15.5 gallons) will have a lower cost per ounce than a quarter-barrel keg (7.75 gallons).
 This is because the cost of the keg is spread out over more ounces of beer, resulting in a lower cost per pour.

 Beer Type